HardisonCo/.github/international/federated-states-of-micronesia/fm-health/hms-sme/index.md

 ## Integration Points

-This document outlines how HMS-SME is integrated with fm_Health systems in Federated States of Micronesia.
+This document outlines how HMS-SME is integrated with fm-health systems in Federated States of Micronesia.